unjs/unpdf/README.md

 # unpdf

 A collection of utilities for PDF extraction and rendering.
-Designed specifically for Bun, Deno, and serverless environments.
-However, it also works in Node.js and the browser.
+Designed specifically for serverless environments, Deno and Bun.
+It also works in Node.js and the browser. `unpdf` is particularly useful for serverless AI applications, especially for summarizing PDF documents in efficient document analysis workflows in edge environments.

-`unpdf` ships with a serverless build/redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for serverless environments.
+This library ships with a serverless build/redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) specifically optimized for serverless environments.
 Some string replacements and inlining the PDF.js worker allow the browser code to become platform agnostic.
 See [`pdfjs.rollup.config.ts`](./pdfjs.rollup.config.ts) for all the details.

 This library is also intended as a modern alternative to the unmaintained but still popular [`pdf-parse`](https://www.npmjs.com/package/pdf-parse).